01 May Babinsky. Present (1978 – )

 In May, my new career began at Rand McNally as a programmer-trainee at an annual salary of 10,500 dollars.
 As part of the interview, my future boss gave me a tour of the company.
 It began quite awkwardly: we stood in front of a door, I expecting him to open it and he reluctant to come across as an anti-women’s equal rights troglodyte.

 Coming from a society where equality meant that women paved roads and men supervised them I was dumbfounded, and amused, when he explained the reality of the time.
-After that, he ran ahead to open doors for me and helped me with my coat—I still believe that my attitude played its role in his decision to take a chance on me.
+After that, he ran ahead to open doors for me and helped me with my coat—I still believe that my attitude played a role in his decision to take a chance on me.

 I was the first real, meaning right-off-the-boat, Soviet person that the company had laid its eyes on, the personnel department told me, but they hoped I would work out.
 I guess I did because another former compatriot got hired soon after.

 My coworkers had a lot of questions about my before-America life.
 They asked why people did not fight for their rights, and doubted shortages of liver that nobody liked anyway.
+And wasn’t Kiev in Siberia?

 We sponsored some new immigrants.
 They told us that in our times, two years before, life in the Soviet Union was great compared to what it had become.